rohitl17/pm_notes/README.md

 * **Leading discovery** with stakeholders and defining clear acceptance criteria.
 * **Communicating roadmaps** and managing expectations.

-This resource serves as my personal PM playbook, ensuring that my data science solutions are not just technically sound, but are also **viable products** that solve critical business problems.
+This resource serves as a personal PM playbook, ensuring that data science solutions are not just technically sound, but are also **viable products** that solve critical business problems.

 ---